ndcbe/cbe67701-uncertainty-quantification/README.md

 ### Step 2: Find the Corresponding Example File

 The schedule will indicate in you are assigned example **01** or **02** for each chapter.
 Find the corresponding file `/notebooks/XX.0Y-An-Example.ipynb` in the class GitHub repository where ``XX`` is the chapter number and `0Y` is either `01` or `02`.
-This is the file you should edit.
-Do not edit the corresponding files in the `/docs` folder.
+This is the file you should edit. **Do not edit** the corresponding files in the `/docs` folder.
 The files in the  `/docs` folder will be automatically generated with proper formating.
+This is important.

+After locating `XX.0Y-An-Example.ipynb`, download it to your local computer.

-### Step 3: Create a Branch in GitHub
+### Step 3: Upload Your File To Colab

-By creating a branch, you'll be able to work independently of your classmates.
-Tip: Give the branch a meaningful name such as your username or the chapter and example number.
+We recommend creating your example in Google Colab.
+This is a free, cloud-based Python environment.
+That means you do not need to install any special software on your computer.
+Here are the steps:
+1. Navigate to colab.google.com
+2. Choose File --> Upload Notebook in the menu
+3. Upload the notebook you obtained from the previous step
+4. Save a copy in Google Drive

-### Step 3: Create and Test Your Example
+### Step 4: Create and Test Your Example

 Now for the fun part: create and test your example.
 (See recommendations below in software setup.)